tessadavey/tessadavey.github.io/_pages/cv.md

 Service and leadership
 ======
 * Symposium organisation
-  * American Ceramic Society's Winter Workshop (2017)
+  * Co-organiser of the American Ceramic Society's Winter Workshop (2017)
-  * The Future of Materials Science Academia: Preparing for a Career in Higher Education at MRS Fall (2018)
+  * Co-organiser of The Future of Materials Science Academia: Preparing for a Career in Higher Education at MRS Fall (2018)
-  * Novel, Green, and Strategic Processing and Manufacturing Technologies at GFMAT-2 (2019)
+  * Co-organiser of Novel, Green, and Strategic Processing and Manufacturing Technologies at GFMAT-2 (2019)
-  * Global Young Investigator Forum at ICACC (2021)
+  * Co-organiser of Global Young Investigator Forum (GYIF) at ICACC (2021, 2022)
-  * Advancing the Global Ceramics Community: Fostering Diversity in an Ever-Changing World at PACRIM (2021)
+  * Co-organiser of Advancing the Global Ceramics Community: Fostering Diversity in an Ever-Changing World at PACRIM (2021)
+  * Co-organiser of Advanced Structural Ceramics for Extreme Environments at PACRIM (2021)
+  * Co-organiser of Phase Transformations in Ceramics: Science and Applications at MS&T (2022)
+  * Co-organiser of ACerS/TMS Emerging Faculty Symposium at MS&T (2022)

 * American Ceramic Society (ACerS)
+  * Secretary of the Japan Chapter (2021 - present)
   * Member of the Member Services Committee (2020 - present)
   * Member of the Strategic Planning and Emergent Opportunities Committee (2015-2019)
   * Member of the Subcommittee on Diversity and Inclusion (2016 - 2018)